mp-12301/react-toolkit/README.md

 # React Toolkit
-Toolkit that provides utilities for React projects that have been personally useful for me.
+Toolkit that provides utilities developed by me for React projects that have been useful.
 ## Table of Contents
 - [useContainer](#use-container)
 - [Modal Handler](#modal-handler)